dkoleber/TerrarAI/README.md

 which makes the game a great environment for a reinforcement learning agent.

 TerrarAI provides many key capabilities that a reinforcement learning environment requires.
-Among them, the TerraAI provides:
+Among them, the TerrarAI provides:
 * the reporting of internal game state (defined the player state, world state, and non-player character state)
 * the configuration of the internal game state
 * the automation of entering and exiting the game environment